 You may already be familiar with the health benefits for your body when you drink water.
 But what about the benefits for your skin?
 In particular acne-prone skin?
-Can drinking more water help clear up acne?
+Can drinking water help clear acne?

 Along with drinking more water, It’s also important to follow a good skincare routine and practice healthy skin habits.

 Your body is approximately 60 percent water and water is involved in almost every function of your body.

 If you don’t drink enough water, your body and skin can become dehydrated.
-Dehydration can lead to skin damage, premature aging, can restrict your skin’s natural healing properties and of course acne.
+Dehydration can lead to skin damage, premature ageing can restrict your skin’s natural healing properties and of course acne.

 How drinking water can help clear up your acne